 One of the locations used was the Grand Floridian Resort.
 How do the Tanners afford such lavish hotels all the time?
 Do they all sleep in 1 room?

 The episode ends with the Tanners watching the fireworks over Cinderella Castle in the Magic Kingdom.
 This is where we see Danny propose to Vicki.

 While I haven’t visited all of the locations used in the episodes, check out this great video from World of Micah, where he tracks down almost every shot from those episodes.

-In the first season of Fuller House, the whole gang travels to Tokyo for Steve’s wedding to CJ.
+In the third season of Fuller House, the whole gang travels to Tokyo for Steve’s wedding to CJ.

 The episode was filmed in a few locations around Tokyo, including the Sanrio Puroland Theme Park, which features all the scenes that take place at “Hello Kitty Land”.

 The episode also features the family crossing the famous Shibuya Crossing, which is the busiest street crossing in the world.

 If you have any questions or thoughts about Full House or any of the filming locations, please share with me in the comment section below.Follow me: